SSH authorized_keys for course class accounts

 - userE is a member of Employee to whom we want to confer SSH access, but not transitive access.

-- we want to confer transitive SSH access to Tutors (who are generally NOT members of the UDB class Employee).
+- We want to confer transitive SSH access to Tutors (who are usually NOT members of the UDB class Employee).